 But we only had 2 weeks to run a pre-launch campaign… so we had to think of something else…

-The backbone of any successful crowdfunding campaign is the marketing brief — a document that assists the whole marketing team in understanding the product and customer, and identifying their needs, wants, and fears — to eventually set the right tone for the whole campaign.
+The backbone of predicting a crowdfunding campaign’s success is the marketing brief — a document that assists the whole marketing team in understanding the product and customer, and identifying their needs, wants, and fears — to eventually set the right tone for the whole campaign.

 Typically, we’d spend a week or two understanding our potential backer and putting together the relevant brief.

-But we were running and gunning, as timing and being first-to-market was so critical to this campaign.
+But we were running and gunning, as timing and being first-to-market were so critical to this campaign.